frozen_string_literal: true +'foo'.upcase! # FrozenError (can't modify frozen String)

 Again, I perfectly understand why this is happening and how to avoid it.
 I just don't think this is the way it should be, nor do I see why it could be preferable.

-Updated by spinute (Satoru Horie) 10 months ago
+Updated by spinute (Satoru Horie) about 1 year ago

 Compatibility is essential in Ruby.
 So, we need strong evidence when we break it.